-Formula I motor car racing was introduced with the inclusion of Victoria Park in the Grand Prix circuit.
+Formula 1 motor car racing was introduced with the inclusion of Victoria Park in the Grand Prix circuit.

-“Octagonal” being ridden by Darren Beadman .
+“Octagonal” ridden by Darren Beadman.
 Photo provided by Rob Sweeney.

 Fire: Derby Stand at Victoria Park destroyed in fire.

-SATRA return to Morphettville and are re-named Thoroughbred Racing SA after the industry is corporatised.
-Following excessive rain Adelaide Cup Day is abandoned.
-The meeting is re-scheduled at Victoria Park.
-Bohemiath wins.
+SATRA return to Morphettville and are re-named Thoroughbred Racing SA (TRSA) after the industry is corporatised.
+Following excessive rain Adelaide Cup day is abandoned, and the meeting is re-scheduled at Victoria Park.
+"Bohemiath" wins.

 New artificial training surface, 'Proride' is installed at Morphettville.